DeloitteAU/rhythm-ui/components/RuiBreadcrumbs/readme.md

 ```

 ## Manual Links
 To use the rui-link you must wrap them in a list tag.
+Add aria-current to the link that is active

 ```html preview
 <rui-breadcrumbs>